jackpot-666/higurashi/font/README.md

 Modded font to use in ONSCRIPTER.
-It supports accented letters (á,é,í,ú,ó)
+It supports accented letters, using substitution of characters.